-Sustainability, Equity, & Justice Fund Projects Projects Coordinator
+Sustainability, Equity, & Justice Fund

-How do large grants get funded?
+How do small grants get funded?

-Every SEJF large grant starts with an idea—yours!
+Every SEJF grant starts with an idea—yours!
 If you think your idea can make a difference, you should get started by doing these three things:

-The abstract form is designed to help you explain how your idea makes Western more sustainable, and how it can be effectively implemented.
-Abstracts will then be reviewed and considered by the SEJF Committee, which is comprised of Western students, faculty, and staff.
-Abstracts are reviewed concurrently, as there is a limited funding-pool, and the project teams whose ideas most closely align with the SEJF mission are invited to complete an application and make a presentation to the SEJF committee in the Winter Quarter.
+The proposal form is designed to help you explain how your idea makes Western more sustainable, and how it can be effectively implemented.
+Proposals will then be reviewed and considered by the SEJF Committee, which is comprised of Western students, faculty, and staff.
+Proposals are reviewed concurrently, as there is a limited funding-pool, and the project teams whose ideas most closely align with the SEJF mission are invited to complete an application and make a presentation to the committee in the Winter Quarter.
 After final presentations, the committee chooses which applications are approved for funding, and the project teams have one academic year to complete the project.
 Rewarded funds are administered by the SEJF Grant Program Manager for all approved teams.

 Any Western student, staff, or faculty member is able to apply for a large grant.
 Students should have a faculty advisor for their application.
 Individuals are urged to develop a team of contributors—collaboration is essential!